SirChillington/SirChillington/README.md

-Hi, I'm SirChillington.
+Heya, I'm Chillington

-I have essentially no knowledge on coding.
+I have like no knowledge on coding
 I'm just here to download stuff.

-My discord is sirchillington if you want to reach me.
+My discord is sirchillington if you wanna to reach me

-Um, that's it, I guess.
-I'm chill.